benfr1/Real_M.I.D.I/README.md

 Put the midi file on your instrument and allocate instruments.
 Play it at measure 150/300/450/600 in order to finely preset the tracks volumes.
 Play or your Synth
 Dance, play over it, ENJOY !

+# White Paper

+Often, when downloading open source or free MIDI files, and comparing them to the original, it is obvious that the midi file is NOT the original; more often, a copy inspired from it.
+The purpose of the "real midi label" creation here is to garantee, like an "AOC" (Appellation d'Origine Controlée in french food), to garantee the maximum proximity to the original.
+Therefore, it is understandable that the purpose is not to create music around or from a tune, but to sincerely express it to the highest factor of resemblance.